carlinyuen/ParallaxScrollingFramework/README.md

 Keywords: ios, iphone, ipad, parallax, scrolling, scrollview, uiview, animation, tutorial, walkthrough, framework

 ## About
-Did you see that IFTTT app tutorial?
+Did you see that [IFTTT app](https://itunes.apple.com/us/app/ifttt/id660944635?mt=8) tutorial?
 Daymn some smooth moves there.
-The word on the street was that the tutorial was made with JS/CSS/HTML5 though, and here's my attempt at a native solution for that: the **ParallaxScrollingFramework**.
+The word on the street was that the tutorial was made with JS/CSS/HTML5 though, so here's my attempt at a native solution: the **ParallaxScrollingFramework**.

-### Features of this framework:
+### Features
  * Keyframe animation with any UIView based on scroll position of UIScrollView.
  * Simple, easy, integration.
 Works for vertical or horizontal scrolling.
  * Handles affine transforms and transparency, manages keyframes automatically.